nJStanton1/Wanderers-Nook---Walks/content/routes/mam-tor-and-the-broken-road-km/index.md

 ---
 ## The Route:

-Starting off you will head up towards Edale.
-You can get snacks and drinks from the cafe or shop here.
-You'll walk through the bottom of the valley then cross the Mam Tor ridgeline.
+Starting off, you will head up towards Edale.
+You can get snacks and drinks from the café or shop here.
+You'll walk through the bottom of the valley, then cross the Mam Tor ridgeline.
 This is steep but not difficult.
-Heading down the other side you'll pass the Broken Road and back up to Mam Tor's peak.
+Heading down the other side, you'll pass the Broken Road and back up to Mam Tor's peak.
 Take in the views, and then head back to Edale for a refreshing alcoholic beverage.

 ### Heading out of Edale: